Dallas Identity Theft Lawyers

 What should you do if you are a victim of identity theft?

-If someone is using your personal identifying information to open new credit accounts, then you should report it and get help from a lawyer.
+If someone is using your personal identifying information to open new credit accounts, then you should report it and get help from an experienced Dallas identity theft lawyer who has a track record of helping victims.
 The federal Fair Credit Reporting Act is a consumer protection statute that provides identity theft victims with rights and tools to help them clear their name.
 For example, if you are a victim of identity theft, you have the right to:

 - Freeze you credit report